Tush248-sys/Healthcare-Project/README.md

 # Healthcare-Project
-Signs in user and store information
+Signs in user and store information.